frankluongo/master-gatsby/readme.md

 # Master Gatsby

+## Current Video Status

+I am about to start Video 10: Styling our Layout

 A Premium JavaScript + CSS Training Course from Wes Bos.
 You can grab the course at [MasterGatsby.com](https://mastergatsby.com).

 This repo includes the starter files, stepped solutions and sample data for doing the course.